miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 which it is False.
 The function should return the extracted JSON, the score and the safe_to_execute bool.
 Work it into your prior advice.
 Speaking of which, also give me the fast_app factory instance instantiation to have the LLM's own store.
-Maybe we should name it llmem, haha!
+Maybe we should name it llmem, ahaha!
 Please and thank you!

 **o1-preview**: Certainly!
 Let's enhance your `botifython.py` code to include: